Corecii/PurchaseProcessor/README.md

 Most example ProcessReceipt code does not handle edge-cases such that leaving too early, data save failing, or buying another product can lead to lost money or double of a product. *PurchaseProcessor* tracks product purchase state to prevent these things.

+*PurchaseProcessor* will only track products in player save data for four days.
+After four days, Roblox will not call ProcessReceipt with those purchase ids anymore.

 ## Scenarios

 *PurchaseProcessor* handles the following scenarios: